top-comengineer/wcvendors/readme.txt

 11. Setup Wizard complete
 12. Email notifications for admins, customers and vendors

-== Upgrade Notice ==

-= 2.0 =

-WC Vendors 2.0 is a major update.
-This is not compatible with ANY of our existing extensions.
-You should test this update on a staging server before updating. update your theme and extensions, and [review update details here](https://docs.wcvendors.com/knowledge-base/upgrading-to-wc-vendors-2-0/) before upgrading.

 == Changelog ==

+= Version 2.0.1 - 17th May 2018 =

+* Fixed: Update notice won't complete
+* Fixed: Legacy settings options loading
+* Fixed: Errors on activation when unsupported plugin is detected
+* Fixed: Display sold_by option not working

-= Version 2.0.0 - 15th March 2018
+= Version 2.0.0 - 14th May 2018 =

 * Added: New WC Vendors Admin menu
 * Added: Bank details fields for vendors